-Day 13: Sunday 6 May, Feynan – Lots Cave (Gawr Safi) – Kerak – Dead Sea
+Day 13: Sunday 5 April, Dana Biosphere Reserve – Kerak – Dead Sea

 - Crusader Castle of Kerak

-In the late afternoon we journey north to the Dead Sea, where we check in to our luxury 5-star hotel.
+In the afternoon we travel north to the Dead Sea where we check in to our luxury 5-star hotel.
 Situated on the edge of this famous salt lake, the hotel provides uninterrupted views across the sea towards the West Bank.
+There will be some time at leisure to enjoy a dip in the Dead Sea’s therapeutic saline waters.
 (Overnight Dead Sea) BLD

 - Archaeological site of Umm ar-Rasas

 We depart the Dead Sea and drive east once more to the gloriously atmospheric and little visited archaeological site of Umm ar-Rasas.
 Inscribed on the UNESCO World Heritage List in 2004, most of the site, which began life as a Roman military camp and developed as a major provincial town in the 5th century AD, has not yet been excavated.
 Umm ar-Rasas contains remains from the Roman, Byzantine, Umayyad and Abbasid dynasties (3rd to 9th centuries AD).
 The old town has sixteen churches, most with well-preserved mosaic floors.
 Particularly noteworthy is the mosaic floor of the Church of Saint Stephen depicting a pictorial map of Roman and Byzantine towns in the region.
 Two square towers at Umm ar-Rasas are almost certainly the only remnants of stylite pillars, of ascetic monks who spent time in isolation atop a column or tower.
 Simeon Stylites of Antioch is probably the most famous practitioner of this once widespread Christian tradition in the Middle East.